r2d2m/awesome/README.md

 *   [RadLikeWhoa/bookmarklets](https://github.com/RadLikeWhoa/bookmarklets) - bookmarklets is a curated list of, you guessed it, bookmarklets that are useful on the web.
 *   [inikulin/parse5](https://github.com/inikulin/parse5) - HTML parsing/serialization toolset for Node.js.
 WHATWG HTML Living Standard (aka HTML5)-compliant.
 *   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
+*   [dreamingechoes/awesome-mental-health](https://github.com/dreamingechoes/awesome-mental-health) - A curated list of awesome articles, websites and resources about mental health in the software industry.
 *   [lukaszx0/queues.io](https://github.com/lukaszx0/queues.io) - Queues, all of them.
 *   [lightchpa/MongoDBPortable](https://github.com/lightchpa/MongoDBPortable) - PortableApps package of MongoDB
 *   [azer-oss/bookmark-backup-parser](https://github.com/azer-oss/bookmark-backup-parser) - Well tested, multi-format parser for your bookmarking backups.